pyatyispyatil/flow-types-viewer/README.md

 ## flow-types-viewer

-Creates an abstract tree view that encompasses all types in files and all dependencies types and built in types
+Creates an abstract tree view, that encompasses all types in given files and all dependent and built in types

 #### Installation
 ```